RMAELILLA/Python-Flask-Profile/README.md

 # Profile - PYTHON FLASK
-The program can be run in the Python environment, and it will guide the user through each step of the contact tracing information collection process.
+The program can be run in the Python environment.

 # ❓ How this program run:
 1. install python if you haven't install yet